neo4j-drivers/neo4j-drivers.github.io/bolt-handshake-protocol.md

 # Bolt Handshake Protocol v1

 Bolt is a client-server protocol designed primarily for executing queries against a database server.
-Communication occurs through request-response exchanges, in much the same way as HTTP, although unlike HTTP, connections are stateful.
+Communication occurs through request-response exchanges, in much the same way as HTTP.
+Unlike HTTP, however, Bolt connections are stateful.

 A Bolt connection always begins with a fixed handshake wherein the client identifies itself as a Bolt client and initiates a version negotiation.
 The outcome of this negotiation determines the version of messaging protocol that follows.
-Messaging protocols are described in other documents.
+Messaging protocols are described elsewhere.

 NOTE: Byte values in this document are represented using hexadecimal notation unless otherwise specified.